Here are the tools; join us if you like!

 - REFLECT on thoughts and feelings in the Tracking Tool

 - Reflecting and Journaling is a crucial piece of the challenge.
-Plan to take time everyday to reflect on what you chose to do, what you’re learning, and how you are feeling.
-Difficult emotions such as shame and anger, though uncomfortable to feel, can guide you to deeper self-awareness about how power and privilege impacts you and the people in your life.
+Plan to take time every day to reflect on what you chose to do, what you’re learning, and how you are feeling.
+Difficult emotions such as shame and anger, though uncomfortable to feel, can guide you to deeper self-awareness about how power and privilege impact you and the people in your life.

 - DISCUSS (optional) in Slack via the daily reminder thread in #belonging or on Fridays during our weekly group check-ins.

 Step 6: Reflect on Lessons Learned.